There’s gold in them thar hills.

 Five in the morning always comes too early.
 Then again, five in the morning usually comes when something awesome is happening.

-I popped the trunk to the Ford and threw our bags beside a two-man tent and camping goods Justin packed for us so we could crash a night at Lake Tahoe.
+I popped the trunk to the Sorento and threw our bags beside a two-man tent and camping goods Justin packed for us so we could crash a night at Lake Tahoe.
 I was pretty stoked, despite the fact it was still dark-in-the morning.
-I had never been to the mountains of the Sierra Nevada, and this would be the Little’s first official night of camping.
+I had never been to the Sierra Nevada Mountains, and this would be the Little’s first official night of camping.

 We had a pretty stellar itinerary for the next week.
 It looked like this: